7 tips for finding a job in Europe

 Online networking.
 Sign yourself up for LinkedIn, Facebook and whatever other sites you can stand.
 Connect with as many folks as possible.
 Poke around to see who they know in the countries or companies you are interested in.
 You never know which long-lost high school friend may have ended up as a hiring manager in Paris.

 Monster.countryofyourchoice.
-Monster.com has sites set up specifically for many different countries, including 20 in Europe.
+Monster.com has sites set up specifically for many different countries, including at least 20 in Europe.
 This can be a good starting point to browse the local offerings and get a feel for what companies are hiring.
 If you don’t know where to start your search, go with the keyword “English” (and/or the word for English in the local language, if you speak it).

 Multinational corporations.
 In my experience, larger companies are less likely to balk at a foreign hire who will need a little paperwork filed for a work permit.
 Plus many of them use English as their official language even in non-English-speaking countries, so these are a good target if you don’t happen to speak other local languages.
 Check out company home pages, which these days usually offer a list of open positions searchable by location.